valera-rozuvan/nintoku/site/_posts/2014-04-06-hard-project-by-mr-iks.markdown

 categories: hard hardstyle project mr iks
 ---

-An old friend of mine has collection of mini CDs, each containing a compilation of [hardcore](http://en.wikipedia.org/wiki/Hardcore_punk) and [hardstyle](http://en.wikipedia.org/wiki/Hardstyle) music.
+An old friend of mine has a collection of mini CDs, each containing a compilation of [hardcore](http://en.wikipedia.org/wiki/Hardcore_punk) and [hardstyle](http://en.wikipedia.org/wiki/Hardstyle) music.
 [Check it out](http://hard.rekvizit.net)!